-By connecting millions of pounds of rescued food to a network of over 160 social service agencies – like City Rescue Mission, The Sulzbacher Center, and The Salvation Army – these hunger-relief partners are able to provide not only food to those in need, but services that can help these families and individuals end the cycle of poverty - including job training or placement, low-cost childcare, SNAP benefits, medical care, affordable housing, and counseling.
-In 2016, Feeding Northeast Florida provided 12.3 million meals to our network of social service agencies in eight counties throughout Northeast Florida.
+By connecting millions of pounds of rescued food to a network of over 160 social service agencies and programs like City Rescue Mission, The Sulzbacher Center and The Salvation Army, these hunger-relief partners are able to provide not only food to those in need, but services that can help these families and individuals end the cycle of poverty - including job training or placement, low-cost childcare, SNAP benefits, medical care, affordable housing and counseling.
+In 2017, Feeding Northeast Florida provided more than 12.5 million meals to our network of social service agencies in eight counties throughout Northeast Florida.

-Feeding Northeast Florida is your food bank.
+Feeding Northeast Florida is Your Community Food Bank.
 With your help and support, we can make sure one of the basic needs shared by all of us is met every day.

 The food bank’s role during a hurricane or other natural disaster is not to act as a first responder, but to work cooperatively with other disaster relief organizations, such as the American Red Cross, Salvation Army and the United Way, and serve as an avenue for distributing food and other essential grocery items to them and to our partner hunger-relief organizations.

 To locate a food pantry or soup kitchen near you after the storm, CLICK HERE.